-- · Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Other outpatient diagnostic tests nuclear cardiology procedures, MRI/ MRA (if not ordered by Neurosurgeon or Orthopedic MDP SPECT), Three Dimensional (3D) Imaging/CTA (if not ordered by a cardiologist or cardiothoracic specialist), sleep studies, and video EEG monitoring.
-Authorization required for Intensity modulated radiation therapy (IMRT).
-Stereotactic radiosurgery (SRS), and stereotactic body radiation therapy (SBRT).
+and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first

+PET scans, nuclear medicine, and nuclear cardiology procedures, MRI/MRA (if not ordered by Neurosurgeon or Orthopedic MDP SPECT), Three Dimensional (3D) Imaging/CTA (if not ordered by a cardiologist or cardiothoracic specialist), sleep studies, and video EEG monitoring.
+Authorization required for Intensity modulated radiation therapy (IMRT), Stereotactic radiosurgery (SRS), and stereotactic body radiation therapy (SBRT).